ucsb-cs56-projects/cs56-games-pacman/W18_proj00.md

 d.
 As of now, the game can only be played if the user has all the necessary files.
 * As a developer, we could make this into a web app and that way anyone with the URL could go and play it.
 This will definitely increase the number of people who would play it.
-* As a player, I should be able to play is a 2 player vs. mode since the current versus mode is meant to be played by three players(2 ghosts and 1 packman)
+* As a player, I should be able to play is a 2 player vs. mode since the current versus mode is meant to be played by three players(2 ghosts and 1 pacman)
 * As a Ghost player,  I should be able to control one ghost and uses a different key in order to change the behavior of the 2nd ghost, which is controlled by the AI.
 * As a developer, changing the size of the UI would also improve the player's experience with the game and is worth spending the time to add customization to the UI.